EmilienBois/Advent_Of_Code2023/README.md

 At first, I thought today would be easy.
 However, even if it worked on the inputtest, I don't know why It doesn't work on my input.
 I abandon for now, but I will come back later.

 DAY 8 :
-Not tried
+Done after day 9, during day 9.
+First part was quite easy, but doesn't work on part 2, because it is to slow

 DAY 9 :
 I'm very proud of today.
-I've done it in half an hour, bu using a very powerful iterative function.
+I've done it in half an hour, bu using a very powerful recursive function.
 So my program stands in less than 100 lines.
 It feels really good to finally succeed a day.